 Focus instead on the misdeed itself, invoke the already established family rule that prohibits the act, and disapprove of it.

 Remember, you don’t have to worry about “who started it;” you did, by having more than one child!

 Don’t get in long discussions about what happened.

 All of that attention you are giving your children is a reward for the arguing and fighting.

 Help children to develop a sense of empathy and a respect for how their siblings feel.

-Let your children know that you believe they can be creative about finding solutions to problems with their brothers and sisters; help them learn the skill of problem solving.
+Let your children know that you believe they can be creative about finding solutions to problems with their brothers and sisters.

 Be aware of developmental stages.

 Young children have a hard time sharing.
 They need to “possess” before they can share.